-More help needed to improve smoking cessation services for pregnant women with mental disordersNovember 21st, 2012 in Obstetrics & gynaecology /
+More help needed to improve smoking cessation services for pregnant women with mental disordersNovember 21, 2012 in Medicine & Health / Obstetrics & gynaecology

 Pregnant women with mental health disorders are facing too many barriers to help them quit smoking during pregnancy despite their willingness to accept support, finds a new study published today in BJOG: An International Journal of Obstetrics and Gynaecology.